clearmatics/mobius/mobiusTutorial.md

 [Save and exit your editor]
 ```
 2. We call Alice the sender of the payment and Bob the recipient.
-3. We assume that two accounts with some ethers are available in order to run this tutorial.i
+3. We assume that two accounts with some ethers are available in order to run this tutorial.

 ### Step 1: Generate a master key pair for Bob, using Orbital